island-is/island.is/libs/application/data-providers/README.md

 ## How to create a new data provider

-Add a unique type for the data provider to `@island.is/application/core/src/types/DataProvider.ts`.
-Then create a new class inside `data-providers/src/providers/` which extends the abstract class `DataProvider`.
+Create a new class which extends the `DataProvider` interface, or extends the abstract class `BasicDataProvider`.

 ## Running unit tests